 Not every company had the capability to transition to remote work, and even if they did, it took a long time to transition fully.
 This caused a lot of child care issues, especially when schools started shutting down.

-Spread Your Taxable Income
+Spread Out Your Taxable Income from the 401K Withdrawal

 Typically, when you make a withdrawal from a retirement account, it is taxed as income.
 If you withdraw $40,000, you must pay taxes on that $40,000 for the tax year.
 Under the CARES act, you are allowed to spread out your income tax liability over the course of three years.